elena19m/cloud-courses/website/docs/security/kubernetes.md

 ## Pods

-The basic resource in Kubernetes is the **pod** which typically encapsulated a container with the resources it needs (e.g. config file, volumes etc.).
+The basic resource in Kubernetes is the **pod** which typically encapsulates a container with the resources it needs (e.g. config files, volumes etc.).

 In some usecases, a pod can contain multiple containers (also called sidecar containers).
 We won't be addressing this in the lab.